OpenBB-finance/OpenBB/website/content/platform/contributing/platform-development/manage_extensions.md

 <HeadTitle title="Manage Extensions - Platform | OpenBB Docs" />

-To install an extension hosted on PyPI, use the `pip install <extension>` command.
+To install extensions hosted on PyPI, use the `pip install <extension>` command.

 To install an extension that is developed locally, ensure that it contains a `pyproject.toml` file and then use the `pip install <extension>` command.